 Certificate of Professional Qualification in Psychology (CPQ)®

-At ASPPB, we created the Certificate of Professional Qualification in Psychology (CPQ)® to help expedite the licensure application process and promote greater uniformity in credentialing standards.
-A CPQ® verifies that you have met specific requirements for licensure, education, examination, and training and that no disciplinary actions have ever been taken against your license.
+The Association of State and Provincial Psychology Boards (ASPPB), created the Certificate of Professional Qualification in Psychology (CPQ) to help expedite the licensure application process and promote greater uniformity in credentialing standards.
+A CPQ verifies that you have met specific requirements for licensure, education, examination, and training and that no disciplinary actions have ever been taken against your license.

 - Be licensed in the U.S. or Canada,